mrolli/myitjournal/docs/courses/webappstack.md

     ```

-    Now you can connecto to the VMs using the mysql client binary.
+    Now you can connec to to the VMs using the mysql client binary.
 Use the IP
     address that you assigned in your `Vagrantfile`, in
     my case:
     ```bash
-    mysql -h 192.168.33.20 -u demouser -p
+    mysql -h localhost -u demouser -p
     ```

-    !!! warning "(Optional task) Can you connect to the database server at the forwarded port from the host machine?"
+    Does it work?

+    !!! warning "Help, connecting to localhost does not work!"
         Connecting won't work if you want to connect to the forwarded port 3306 on your host machine.
 MariaDB/MySQL on macOS/Linux
         chooses to connect to a socket when connecting to `localhost` or when no server is specified.
 To connect using the TCP/IP
         protocol, you have to use an IP address.
 Don't forget to use the port that you actually used for port forwarding, in my